-Program evaluators on teams on visits outside the U.S. must send the completed agreement to the team chair to receive approval to make travel arrangements.
-Team chairs must send the team’s completed agreements to ABET HQ, Attn: Sherri Hersh (e-mail as a scanned document to email@example.com, or mail to ABET, 415 N. Charles Street, Baltimore, MD 21201) no later than August 31 prior to the visit.
-Please follow the instructions stipulated in ABET’s Travel Policy and Procedures Manual when making travel arrangements.
+Program Evaluators on teams on visits outside the U.S. must send the completed agreement to the Team Chair to receive approval to make travel arrangements.
+Team Chairs must send the team’s completed agreements to ABET HQ (e-mail as a scanned document to the accreditation department) prior to making any travel arrangements.
+Please follow the instructions stipulated in ABET’s Travel Policy and Procedures Manual (TPPM) when making travel arrangements.
 ABET will provide clearance to ABET’s travel agency for those who have turned in a signed Travel Waiver and Release Agreement to make appropriate travel reservations.

 C. Passports and Visas

 You will need a passport to exit and re-enter the United States.
 If you do not have a passport, please read the passport information page on the U.S. Department of State website.